 The sack of money became the first new token added in over 40 years in 1999.
 It beat out the piggy bank (20% of the vote) and the bi-plane (29% of the vote) in a vote Hasbro ran to join the elite ranks by securing 51% of the vote of 1.5 million people.
 Unfortunately for the sack of money, it was retired less than a decade after it was introduced.

-The winner of the vote earlier this year, the cat is the newest piece you’ll find if you purchase a new set.
+The winner of a recent vote, the cat is one of the newest piece you’ll find if 1999 you purchase a set.
 The cat defeated the diamond ring, a guitar, a toy robot, and the helicopter to find itself among the lot.

 Top image by All Vintage Man